AmadeusITGroup/spark-perf-hikes/README.md

 source $PERF_HIKES_PATH/source.sh # to define the aliases
 ```

-2. Then set up some sample datasets:
+3. Then set up some sample datasets:

 ```
 spark-init-datasets-local
 spark-init-datasets-databricks <profile>
 ```

-3. Make sure `spark-shell` is in your `PATH`
+4. Make sure `spark-shell` is in your `PATH`

+You can install Apache Spark and the Spark Shell by following the instructions on the [Apache Spark website](https://spark.apache.org/downloads.html).
+If you want to reproduce as close as possible the expected behavior of each snippet,
+you should install the same version of Spark as the one mentioned in the snippet (at least same major.minor).

 ### Launch a snippet